Psilocybin and the brain

 Normal role

-The raphe nuclei in the brain stem are the main source of serotonin in the brain.
-From these nuclei, widespread serotonergic projections are sent to almost all brain regions, playing a central role in mood, sleep, pain perception and emotional regulation.
-In addition, the brain stem itself regulates basic bodily functions such as breathing, heart rate and level of wakefulness or arousal.
-Together, the raphe nuclei and surrounding structures allow our brain to function in a stable physiological and emotional state, as a foundation on which higher cognitive and emotional processes build.
+The raphe nuclei in the brainstem are the brain's primary source of serotonin.
+From these nuclei, widespread serotonergic projections are sent to virtually all brain areas, playing a central role in mood, sleep, pain perception, and emotional regulation.
+The brainstem itself also regulates fundamental bodily functions such as breathing, heart rate, and alertness or arousal.
+Together, the raphe nuclei and surrounding structures ensure that our brain can function in a stable physiological and emotional state, serving as a foundation upon which higher cognitive and emotional processes build.

 Receptor density